lpardosixtos/Keeping-up-with-new-tech/README.md

 2. [Text-to-Image Generation.](generation_index.md)
 3. [Statistics.](statistics_index.md)

 We understand that frameworks and programming languages are key to developing new technology.
 And we want to share with you tips and bits of knowledge that we have collected.
-Do you think some of this can be better?
+Do you think some of these can be better?
 Open an issue and tell us how! there is always room for improvement.

 1. [Pytorch](tools/pytorch_index.md)
 2. [C++](tools/cpp_index.md)